qua-platform/quam/docs/quam-references.md

 print(component.b)  # Prints 42
 ```

-## Additional notes on references
+## Additional Notes on References

-### Directly overwriting references is not allowed
+### Directly Overwriting References is not Allowed
 Since Quam references behave like regular attributes, the user might accidentally overwrite a reference without realizing it.
 To prohibit this, it is not possible to directly overwrite a reference:

 ```python